 Marina fuel prices are typically through the roof.
 If you're new to driving a pontoon boat and you're not sure how much fuel you need to get to your destination and back, see to it that you have a couple caddies of reserve gas at the ready.
 And just for reference, the average pontoon boat will use about 5 gallons of gas for every hour at cruising speed.

 The excitement of learning to drive a pontoon boat for the first time might get the best of you.
 But don't let the giddy feelings distract you from important safety precautions you should take to prevent accidents and injuries while you're out on the water.

 Make sure that your pontoon boat is properly equipped with all of the safety equipment you need before leaving the marina.
 A first aid kit, fire extinguishers, life jackets, and a throwable PFD are just some of the things you have to have on board.
-See to it that you have a life jacket, too.
+See to it that you have the best life jacket, too.

 Although some would assert that pontoon boats can't capsize, there will always be a risk of capsizing or taking on water when the weight on board is improperly distributed.
 See to it that all of your fishing gear and other supplies aren't localized in a single area, and that your passengers are in a position that keeps them away from each other to spread the weight and prevent instability.

 What are you going to do when the engine suddenly sparks?
 Or, what if you hit other vessels?
 What happens someone falls overboard?
 Or when the boat stops running?